-The following section will explain the method that was used for calculating the water supply cost, shown in Lines 30-31 in Table 3-3.
+The following section will explain the method that was used for calculating the water supply cost, shown in Line 29 in Table 3-3.

 The District's water supply costs and availability are shown in Table 3-4.
-The groundwater maximum (Line 1) is the total groundwater availability and is estimated to be 1,844 AFY at a cost of \$10 per acre-feet (AF) in FY 2017 (Line 2).
-The Calleguas combined rates (Lines 3-5) include an average Tier 1 and 2 rate.
+The Calleguas combined rates (Lines 1-3) include an average Tier 1 and 2 rate.
 The average Tier 1 and 2 rates for FY 2017 are an average of the calendar year (CY) 2016 and 2017 rates in order to account for a fiscal year calculation.
-The imported tier definition for Tier 1 (Line 7) is the maximum water availability for imported Tier 1 water.
-The monthly Capacity Reservation Charge (CRC) and the Metropolitan Water District (MWD) Readiness-to-Serve (RTS) Charge (Lines 8-13) are fixed monthly charges related to imported water.
-The water loss (Line 14) is the percentage difference between the total water production (the amount of water the District pumps or imports) and the total water demand (the amount of water the District's customers use) that results from distribution line and hydrant testing, leaks, and inaccurate meters, etc.
+The imported tier definition for Tier 1 (Line 5) is the maximum water availability for imported Tier 1 water.
+The monthly Capacity Reservation Charge (CRC) and the Metropolitan Water District (MWD) Readiness-to-Serve (RTS) Charge (Lines 6-11) are fixed monthly charges related to imported water.
+The pumping charge (Line 12) is the cost per acre foot (AF) to pump imported water.
+The water loss (Line 13) is the percentage difference between the total water production (the amount of water the District pumps or imports) and the total water demand (the amount of water the District's customers use) that results from distribution line and hydrant testing, leaks, and inaccurate meters, etc.